Never before has the word immune system been so popular.

 Other studies have shown the same.
-For example, obese hospitalized patients are more likely to develop secondary infections and complications such as sepsis, pneumonia, bacteremia, and wound and catheter infections than are patients with a normal body mass index.
+For example, hospitalized patients with obesity are more likely to develop secondary infections and complications, such as sepsis, pneumonia, bacteremia, and wound and catheter infections than patients with a normal body mass index.

-Why do you think obese people are told to lose significant amounts of weight before undergoing surgery that involves the use of the operating room?
-In general, it appears that obesity may increase the risk of bacterial and viral infections.
+Why do you think they send obese people to lose significant amounts of weight before undergoing surgery that involves the use of the operating room?
+Overall, it appears that obesity may increase the risk of bacterial and viral infections.

 Severe obesity is also considered a risk factor for increased severity of infection and death from the H1N1 influenza strain.
-They also cause a lower immune response to vaccines.
+Also cause a lower immune response to vaccines.

 Nutrition and immune function

 We've all heard the saying: "Eat an apple a day and you'll keep the doctor away."
 This is totally true.